 Never try to file a claim without first calling a police offer to the scene.

 Calling can help establish the truth of the situation and also protect the community from further criminal activity.
 Do the following action steps:

 - Try to take photographs of the damage and make a full claim to the company, specifying all details.
 (Bear in mind that if you have a high deductible — which lowers your insurance premiums — you may have to pay for the repairs out of your own pocket.
 Comprehensive coverage only goes into effect after you take care of the deductible amount.

 - Contact the company at the toll-free number and follow the directions you are given.

-The best thing you can is to try and find a contract that offers full coverage.
+The best thing you can do is try to find a contract that offers full coverage.
 Do not take anyone’s word.
 Compare the contract to what the insurance agent is saying.
-He or she will be glad to help you find affordable car insurance that covers comprehensive insurance, liability insurance and collision.
+He or she will be glad to help you find affordable car insurance that covers comprehensive insurance, liability insurance, and collision.

-You can ward off the threat of vandalism through car insurance by searching through a comparison website—why not enter your zip code right now and comparing car insurance quotes now?
+You can ward off the threat of vandalism through car insurance by searching a comparison website.